blazium-engine/blazium-docs/contributing/development/configuring_an_ide/android_studio.rst

 Building & debugging the app module
 -----------------------------------

-The ``app`` module requires the presence of a Godot project in its ``assets`` directory (``<Godot root directory>/platform/android/java/app/assets``) to run.
+The ``app`` module requires the presence of a Godot project in its ``assets`` directory (``<Blazium root directory>/platform/android/java/app/assets``) to run.
-This is usually handled by the Godot Editor during the export process.
+This is usually handled by the Blazium Editor during the export process.
-While developing in Android Studio, it's necessary to manually add a Godot project under that directory to replicate the export process.
+While developing in Android Studio, it's necessary to manually add a Blazium project under that directory to replicate the export process.
 Once that's done, you can follow the instructions below to run/debug the ``app`` module:

 - To build the ``app`` module: